sasidhar0315/go-web-app/README.md

 ## Running the server

-To run the server, execute the following commanding
+To run the server, execute the following commandings

 ```bash
 go run main.go